 - “A results-oriented attorney who delivers.”
 Observers say “when he is speaking, it is with the authority and the weight of the law behind him.” – Chambers USA

 - “Tough, tenacious [and] recommended” in the ITC; is an “experienced first-chair litigator” with “an excellent track record in life science cases.” – The Legal 500 US

-"Grant [is] a lawyer who is 'cut from the finest cloth'.
-The global IP litigation co-chair, he is an 'outstanding leader' with exceptional organizational skills.
-His trial skills are widely admired: 'His presentation is pristine and he has a background that sits well with the courtroom.'" - IAM Patent 1000
+- Mr. Grant is “hailed as a ferocious litigator” who is “cut from the finest cloth.”
+He is an “outstanding leader” who’s trial skills are widely admired.
+“His presentation is pristine and he has a background that sits well with the courtroom – IAM Patent 1000

-“Top Washington IP Lawyer” – Washington Business Journal
+- “Top Washington IP Lawyer” – Washington Business Journal

 Mr. Grant joined Latham in 2002, after serving as Deputy Assistant Secretary of Defense.
 In 2005, he was appointed by the Secretary of Commerce to the Patent Public Advisory Committee, a nine-member board that advises the Director of the US Patent and Trademark Office on patent policy, and served a three-year term.
 Before attending law school, Mr. Grant served as an aide to Senator John McCain and as a Navy SEAL team leader.
 He is the co-inventor of two US patents.

 Mr. Grant is admitted to practice before the Federal Courts of Appeals for the Federal, Fourth, Sixth, and Seventh Circuits, the Supreme Court, and numerous Federal District Courts and has extensive experience before the International Trade Commission (ITC).

 Mr. Grant’s representative active matters include: